NNQS-AFQMC: Neural network quantum states enhanced fermionic quantum Monte Carlo: Results

-Our data further establishes that NNQS-AFQMC exhibits remarkable robustness to the variational accuracy of the underlying NNQS.
-Crucially, our study prioritizes convergence of the AFQMC energy rather than exhaustive optimization of the NNQS variational energy: even partially optimized NNQS with residual variational errors can serve as effective trial states for AFQMC.
 As presented in Fig. \ref{fig:diff_nnqs_wf} for $\mathrm{N}_2$ at 4.2 Bohr, during the NNQS training process, five distinct trial wavefunctions are taken at training steps $4, 6, 8, 10, 12\times10^4$—capturing progressive stages of variational energy convergence.
 For each wavefunction, NNQS-AFQMC is performed to examine the dependence of AFQMC results on its wavefunction.
 At $4\times10^4$ and $6\times10^4$ training steps, NNQS energies show 15-20 mHa errors.
 Though NNQS-AFQMC improves upon these results (yielding $\leq3$ mHa errors), it fails to reach chemical accuracy.
 For $8\times10^4$ steps, where NNQS errors drop to 10-15 mHa, NNQS-AFQMC shows consistent convergence with near-exact results.
 Beyond $10\times10^4$ steps, AFQMC results converge while further NNQS optimization yields negligible improvements in AFQMC performance, through NNQS trial wavefunctions still show potential to reach lower energy (i.e., not converged).
+Critically, despite ongoing optimization of the neural network quantum state (NNQS) wavefunction, further improvements in accuracy are characterized by sharply diminishing returns.
+Generally, the computational time per NNQS iteration remains approximately constant; hence, the total training time scales linearly with the number of steps.
+Achieving higher precision in the late stages of optimization demands a substantially increasing number of iterative steps.
+This consistent convergence behavior is likewise observed for the remaining points shown in Fig. \ref{fig:energy_comparison}.
 This behavior underscores a key efficiency gain: AFQMC effectively corrects systematic errors in the trial wavefunction, rendering exhaustive NNQS training unnecessary once a minimal quality threshold is met, yielding substantial computational advantages in the training of NNQS.